Clearing price distributions in call auctions: Prediction of the closing price distribution

 \subsection{Estimation of the closing price distribution}

-To obtain the daily estimator for the clearing price distribution, transaction data is used: throughout the trading day, all transactions are recorded in a book that aggregates total volume traded for any price tick in the daily price range.
+To obtain the daily estimator for the clearing price distribution, we first need estimators for the supply- and demand-distributions $F_A$ and $F_B$.
+As we want to predict the closing price distribution $F_X$ before the start of the closing auction, it is not an option to use quote data from the closing auction itself.
+Instead, intra-day transaction data is used: throughout the trading day, all transactions are recorded in a book that aggregates total volume traded for any price tick in the daily price range.
 In fact, two such books are kept, distinguished by the side of the market that initiated the trade.
 Half an hour before market close these books are normalized and converted into histogram-like estimators for the densities $f_A$ and $f_B$.
 Expressed cumulatively, this leads to `empirical distributions functions' $\hat{\mathbb{F}}_A(\cdot)$ and $\hat{\mathbb{F}}_B(\cdot)$ that serve as estimators for $F_A$ and $F_B$.
-Essentially we use a volume-weighted version of the day's \emph{transacted} orders to estimate market participants' valuations, based on the assumption that these valuations will be replicated in the closing auction.
+Essentially we use a volume-weighted version of the day's \emph{transacted} orders to estimate market participants' valuations.
+This leads to reasonable estimators, based on the idea that the intra-day valuations of market participants will be reflected in their valuations in the closing auction.

-For any choice of $N_A,N_B$, these daily estimators can be used to estimate the distribution for $X|N_A,N_B$, that day's clearing price given order flow $N_A,N_B$.
-Because $\hat{\mathbb{F}}_A(\cdot)$ and $\hat{\mathbb{F}}_B(\cdot)$ are supported on the range of prices visited that day, the clearing price distribution is supported on that range too.
-This causes a disadvantage of the proposed equilibrium model: regardless of the order flow, the model does not predict anything outside the daily price range and the estimator should be viewed as a `windowed' or conditioned device, relevant only conditional on auction prices that fall inside the daily price range.